TravelTimN/ci-milestone05-fsfw/README.md

 ## Deployment

-This project can be viewed live on Heroku: [https://unicorn-attractor-2bn.herokuapp.com](https://unicorn-attractor-2bn.herokuapp.com)
+This project can be viewed live: [https://tim-ms5.2bn.dev](https://tim-ms5.2bn.dev)

 **PLEASE NOTE**: during development, none of my *staticfiles* were pushed to GitHub, as taught in the Code Institute LMS videos.
 These were added to my *[.gitignore](.gitignore)* file, as Heroku cannot host these files.
 They are hosted on Amazon AWS in an S3-Bucket.
 These files were pushed to GitHub purely for project assessment purposes only at the end of development!
 My *static* file contains the following folders and files: